 CDT students are advised that any paid work should still allow them to spend at least 40 hours per week for a minimum 44 weeks of the year on their studies.
 CDT students should discuss any plans to take on external work with their supervisor.

 See the link below for University guidelines on paid work by doctoral students:

-https://academic.admin.ox.ac.uk/policies/paid-work-guidelines-graduate-students#collapse1002901 we have a duty of care.
-Recording all periods away from the department is especially important for students studying under a Tier 4 visa as we have a legal responsibility to the UKBA to know where you are.
+https://academic.admin.ox.ac.uk/policies/paid-work-guidelines-graduate-students#collapse1002901

 Absence/Illness